Hil-dred/spring-app/README.md

 # spring-app
-This is a Demo Spring App
+This is a Demo Spring Profile App